hal00alex/Drone_Test/README.md

-# Drone_Test Contains
 # Contains
 - Drone Loop which is GPS coordinates for a circle in the ball room
-- Demo is for MidSemster Demo of Graph from SQL displayed in Javascript
+- DemoDay is a JS graph embedded in python for MidSemster and Open House
 - Web App Test is 1st semster Demo